williamnourse/SNS-Toolbox/README.rst

 If you use this software for an academic publication, we ask that you please cite the following paper:

-Nourse, W.R.P., Szczecinski, N.S., Quinn, R.D.
-(2022).
-SNS-Toolbox: A Tool for Efficient Simulation of Synthetic Nervous Systems.
-In: , et al. Biomimetic and Biohybrid Systems.
-Living Machines 2022.
-Lecture Notes in Computer Science(), vol 13548.
-Springer, Cham. https://doi.org/10.1007/978-3-031-20470-8_4
+Nourse, W.R.P.; Jackson, C.; Szczecinski, N.S.; Quinn, R.D.
+SNS-Toolbox: An Open Source Tool for Designing Synthetic Nervous Systems and Interfacing Them with Cyber–Physical Systems.
+Biomimetics 2023, 8, 247. https://doi.org/10.3390/biomimetics8020247